Cuban Music – History, Analysis and Performance

 Improvisation Studies

-Creative Process in Improvisation
+Creative Processes in Improvisation

-Music, Gesture and Dance Relationships
+Music, Gesture and Dance Relationships (interdisciplinary studies)

 Analysis of Popular and ‘World’ musics

-History and Analysis of African American Music
+History and Analysis of African American Music including jazz

 Book Publications:

-Sue’s first book Cuban Flute Style: Interpretation and Improvisation was published in 2014 by Scarecrow Press and looks at the history of the style and performance practice whilst analysing recorded solos in-depth and examining the relationship between composition, improvisation and the creative process.
+Cuban Flute Style: Interpretation and Improvisation was published in 2014 by Scarecrow Press and looks at the history of the style and performance practice whilst analysing recorded solos in-depth and examining the relationship between composition, improvisation and the creative process.

-Her second monograph Improvising Sabor: Cuban Dance Music in New York published by the University Press of Mississippi in 2021 looks at the performance practices of Cuban dance music in New York.
+Improvising Sabor: Cuban Dance Music in New York published by the University Press of Mississippi in 2021 looks at the performance practices of Cuban dance music in New York.

 Practice Research: